Meal Plan for 18 to 24 Months Old Toddlers

 Tips for picky eating

-You may find your little one becoming a bit picky at this age.
-Try not to let this be discouraging.
 Your goal as the parent is to provide healthy food choices and set specific times to eat.
-Your child’s job is to decide how much of the foods you provide to eat, or if they eat them at all!4, 5 This is called the Division of Responsibility.
+Your child’s job is to decide how much of the foods you provide to eat, or if they eat them at all!4,5 This is called the Division of Responsibility.

 While them leaving food on the plate may feel frustrating, don’t force your little one to eat something.
-Over time, and as they watch you eat these foods, they will become more comfortable and may eventually eat them.6 Keep mealtime a positive experience and offer disliked or new foods over and over again!
+Over time, and as they watch you eat these foods, they will become more comfortable and may eventually eat them.6

 Utensil time!

 By 18 months, your little one may be fairly proficient at eating with a spoon.
-At each meal, provide toddler utensils to allow your child lots of practice.7, 8 The same goes for cups.
-At meals, provide water or milk in a plastic cup to help your little one develop their skills.1
+At each meal, provide toddler utensils to allow your child lots of practice.7,8

 Read more: Transitioning to Cups for Babies and Toddlers

-Fully transitioned to cow’s milk
+Fully transition to cow’s milk

 By now, your child should have transitioned from infant formula to whole milk or soy milk.
-The American Academy of Pediatrics recommends drinking about 16 ounces per day, with a max of 24 ounces (2 to 3 cups).9 If you are still breastfeeding, you can continue to do so as both you and your child desire.10, 11
+The American Academy of Pediatrics recommends drinking about 16 ounces per day, with a max of 24 ounces (2 to 3 cups).9

 The American Academy of Pediatrics also recommends that your little one be fully weaned from a bottle between 12 and 24 months.12